-Because of its geographic and hydrological components, the southeastern region of Mexico has been considered one of the top areas in Mexico for aquaculture and especially for tilapia culture.
-However, good quality fry is not available, and this problem affects farmers interested in culturing tilapia.
-We have initiated a selective breeding program using 220 females and 110 males selected from a batch of fish purchased from Egypt by the Tabasco State government.
-This first batch was selected using a discriminant analysis for fish that best resembled Nile tilapia (Oreochromis niloticus).
-The analysis was based on length, weight, number of scales, fins, head length, mouth diameter and eye diameter.
-These fish were stocked in 200 m2 ponds for grow-out.
-From the fry obtained from breeding of these fish, three selections were made: 1) at day 60 post-harvest; 2) at 120 d (at this point the fish were separated by sex); and 3) at 11 months post-harvest.
-A total of six hundred females and 400 males were selected based on a combination of best length and condition factor of the F1 generation.
-These fish were stocked in 200 m2 ponds and allowed to breed.
-From the fry obtained from this second breeding, 60% of the total were selected for grow-out.
-After four months, two lines were separated based on 50% of the fish stocked-one based on length and one based on a combination of best length and condition factor.
-We are currently growing these fish, and the final selection will be conducted in September 2002.
-We were able to combine the efforts of two projects, one supported by the Consejo Nacional de Ciencia y Tecnología (CONACYT) and the other one by the PD/A CRSP.
-This combined effort has allowed us to work at the Mariano Matamoros Hatchery using 200, 1,000, and 2,000 m2 ponds and to use fish originally selected by Mario Fernández-Perez in 2000.
+Since 1964, Mexico has imported five species of tilapia for aquaculture purposes.
+Despite the establishment and long use of tilapia culture as a major economic activity and as a high-quality source of food, the emergence of this activity from a technical standpoint has been minimal.
+Some of the most important factors for the development of tilapia culture in Mexico are access to genetically improved species for better growth, characterization of species and lines present in Mexico, and the development of dependable methods for the production of monosex populations of males.
+The use of improved tilapia with high mass production has contributed to increasing its popularity among producers.
+We initiated a selective breeding program using 220 females and 110 males selected from a batch of fish purchased from Egypt by the State government.
+This first batch was selected using discriminant analysis for fish that best resembled Nile tilapia.
+The analysis was based on length, weight, number of scales, fins, head length, mouth diameter, and eye diameter.
+These fish were stocked in 200 m ponds for grow-out.
+From the fry obtained, three selections were made: one at 60 days, a second at 120 days (at this point the fish were separated by sex), and a third at 11 months.
+Six hundred females and 400 males were selected based on a combination of the best length and condition factor to obtain an F1 generation.
+These fish were stocked in 200 m ponds and allowed to breed.
+From the fry obtained, 60% of the total were selected for grow-out and a second round of selection was performed to obtain the F2 generation.
+Progeny obtained from the F2 broodstock were compared to both fry produced from a wild stock from the San Pedro River and from the San Pedro State hatchery.
+In general the selected Egypt line had better reproductive performance and good survival and growth.
+This study was conducted as a collaborative effort between the Universidad Juárez Autónoma de Tabasco, the National Council for Science and Technology, and the Office for Agriculture and Fisheries Development in Tabasco, Mexico.
+This combined effort has allowed us to work at the Jose Narciso Rovirosa hatchery (using 200, 1,000, and 2,000 m ponds) and to use fish first selected by Mario Fernández-Perez in 2000.